chauvinSimon/CoMPaPy/README.md

 in the two drop down options select `/controller_manager` and `effort_joint_trajectory_contoller`

-use this `rqt` tool to move each joint individually (done with gazebo in the next section)
+use this `rqt` tool:

+- in `execution` mode to move each joint individually _(done with gazebo in the next section)_

-use it in `programming` mode or in a simulation to monitor the value of each joint and the distance to joint limits
+- in `programming` mode or in a simulation to monitor the value of each joint and the distance to joint limits

 <details>
   <summary>:heavy_check_mark: expected result</summary>